jbirddog/blue/README.md

 : _start ( -- noret ) bye ;
 ```

 Now we need to define a word to perform the `write` system call.
 The Linux kernel expects a file descriptor to write to along with a buffer of data and the number of bytes to write.
-Upon completion the result will be a negative values describing an error or the number of bytes written.
-For this program will we discard the result value and manually test the presence of characters in the terminal.
+The result from the kernel will be a negative value describing an error or the number of bytes written.
+For this program we will discard the result value and visually test the presence of characters in the terminal.
 For other programs this may not suffice.

 ```
+global _start

+: syscall ( num:eax -- result:eax ) syscall ;
+: exit ( status:edi -- noret ) 60 syscall ;
+: bye ( -- noret ) 0 exit ;

 : write ( buf:esi len:edx fd:edi -- ) 1 syscall drop ;

+: _start ( -- noret ) bye ;
 ```

 `1` is the system call number for `write`, `esi`, `edx` and `edi` are the registers that the Linux kernel expects to hold the relevant data. `drop` removes the value in `eax` from the compile time data flow.
 It does not actually alter the value of the register at run time.